 top of page

-From Party Band to Praise Band: My Weird, Wonderful Journey into Christianity
+From Party Band to Praise Band: My Weird, Wonderful Journey into Faith

-Early in my career, I sang in a bluegrass band and a rock band down south.
-Being a party girl, a Yankee, and an atheist in the Bible Belt made me a curiosity to my peers.
-I often found myself in debates on religion during late-night sessions at the bar.
+Early in my musical career, I sang in a bluegrass band and a rock band down south.
+Being a Yankee atheist in the Bible Belt made me a curiosity to my peers.
+I often found myself taking part in religious debates during late-night sessions at the bar.
+Many tried to change my mind, but I was absolutely sure there is no such thing as God.

-A born-again Christian named Sam came to my shows and bought me drinks afterwards, eager to talk me into being "saved".
+A born-again Christian named Sam came to my shows and bought me drinks, eager to talk me into being "saved".
 One night he offered me $100 to go out for coffee and listen about Jesus.
-I said sure: easy money!
-I thought he was delusional, but when I got home that night I did kneel and pray, just to see what it was like.
+I said yes: easy money!
+His words that night mostly went in one ear and out the other.
+But when I got home, I did kneel and pray, to see what it was like.
 I invited Jesus into the car crash of emotions that was my life.
 I sensed a presence, but then felt silly so I stopped.

-Perhaps this is when Jesus set the wheels in motion; within weeks I found myself in jail, divorced at 25, flat broke and in poor health.
+Perhaps this is when Jesus set the wheels in motion: within weeks I found myself spending a night in jail, divorced at 25, flat broke and in poor health.
 My life falling apart led me to go back home to my parents and get my head straight again.

-Decades later I was a healthy, happily married mom singing in the Christmas-rock band Wizards of Winter.
-By the time of my fifth national tour with them, being on the road was getting difficult for me as a mom but I loved the job and my bandmates.
-The shows were exciting, the partying was epic, and I enjoyed the music.
+Decades later I was a happily married mom singing in the Christmas-rock show Wizards of Winter (and still not a believer).
+By the time of my fifth tour with WOW, being on the road was getting difficult as a parent.
+But I loved the show, the music, partying with my bandmates, signing autographs and seeing new places.
+It was a dream gig!

 Singing "Just Believe" with Wizards of Winter & former TSO member Guy Lemonnier